How to find Koh Samui’s best gyms

-In the list that follows, you’ll notice that most Koh Samui hotel gyms are fairly basic – usually a small room with few cardio machines – almost always Life Fitness – which include one to two treadmills, a stationary bike, an elliptical trainer and selection of weights (both weight machines and free weights).
+In the list above, you’ll notice that most Koh Samui hotel gyms are fairly basic – usually a small room with few cardio machines – almost always Life Fitness – which include one to two treadmills, a stationary bike, an elliptical trainer and selection of weights (both weight machines and free weights).
 Some spots offer additional fitness classes including yoga and pilates.

 Other fitness options

 If you don’t see your ideal way to work out, you might prefer to bring own yoga mat and some resistance bands from home, and enjoy a YouTube or fitness app workout in the privacy of your own room or villa.
 If you've got a particularly special view, or private oasis, this can be preferable to a small gym with sweaty strangers.
 My motivation for this variety of exercise?
 I can control the air-conditioning, avoid all mystery children and sing along to 90s music as needed.

 Even with the best intentions, most people don’t work out on vacation.
 Though most of Samui's hotel gyms are small, you’ll often find them empty (especially early in the morning when most guests are at breakfast).
 North American fitness fanatics have a further advantage: your jet lag will mean you wake at the crack of dawn – get in a workout before sunrise and tuck into your breakfast buffet with extra fervour.